 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
 If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call South Carolina AIDS Drug Assistance Program (ADAP).
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call your State's ADAP (listed below):